 - Is there a discount for buying a set of four?

 These are all terrific benefits, and you never know if you get them unless you ask.

 Is it ok to buy tires online?

 It may seem odd to buy tires online, but using the internet is a legitimate way to save money when buying tires.
-Not only does it allow you to comparison shop and read reviews, it allows you to save significant money.
+Not only does it allow you to comparison shop and read reviews, it often lets you find the best tire prices.

 Many local mechanics will install tires you buy online.
 Just ensure you include that cost in your overall price.